-West Midlands becomes the first region globally to invest in no-code
+- The West Midlands has become the first region globally to invest in latest ‘no-code’ technology to help drive economic growth.

 SuperTech, a collaboration between some of the region’s largest, well-established businesses and emerging technology companies, aims to increase the rate of tech development and adoption in professional services, with fully-funded no-code training bootcamps forming part of its central offering.